-Minority interest also includes minority interests in various LAM-related GP interests that the Company is deemed to control but does not own.
+Minority interest principally consists of minority interests in various LAM-related GP interests that the Company is deemed to control but does not own.
 As a result of consolidating these entities, the Company recognizes the portion of income not associated with the Company's ownership as "minority interest in net income (loss)".